drewdecarme/boilerplate-react/readme.md

 Due to the massive update to the JS spec, you can refer to this [cheat sheet]() here for common concepts such as array and object deconstruction, arrow functions, symbols, and class notation.

 #### Creating a Component
-When adding a new component, it should be symantically named and placed within the `src > app > components` directory.
-Before it is added to the afore mentioned directory, it sholuld be created within the **stories** directory.
+When adding a new component, it should be semantically named and placed within the `src > app > components` directory.
+Before it is added to the afore mentioned directory, it should be created within the **stories** directory.
 Within its new directory, the component should contain 3 files:

   1. `index.jsx` will be the main file which contains the React component code
-  2. `index.scss` is the corresponding Sass stylesheet for that component
+  2. `index.scss` is the corresponding Sass style sheet for that component
   3. `index.spec.js` will contain the unit tests for the component

-The purpose for repeating the index namespace continually is due to reducing the need to include resolved file extensions defined in both the webpack development and production builds.
+The purpose for repeating the index name-space continually is due to reducing the need to include resolved file extensions defined in both the webpack development and production builds.

-#### Styleguide
+#### Style Guide
 This solution utilizes a concept of a Living Style Guide generated directly from the code of each of the React Components.
-Outside of a markdown file and some comments in each of the components, there is no other work required to maintain the styleguide; a convention which is missing from most projects.
+Outside of a markdown file and some comments in each of the components, there is no other work required to maintain the style guide; a convention which is missing from most projects.
 React Styleguideist parses the entire component library, the markdown files associated with each component, the comments inside of each of the components, and compiles each `.scss` file imported into the component to create a comprehensive styleguide that can be viewed, shared, and edited in real time.

   - **To create the styleguide** refer to the [Build Scripts](#build-scripts)
   - **To document a component** refer to the [documentation](https://react-styleguidist.js.org/docs/documenting.html)
-  - **To configure the layout of the styleguide** refer to [configuration documentation](https://react-styleguidist.js.org/docs/configuration.html)
+  - **To configure the layout of the style guide** refer to [configuration documentation](https://react-styleguidist.js.org/docs/configuration.html)

 **Todo**
   - [x] Implement Styleguidist